Denjaka: Mission

 Denjaka's primary task is to conduct anti-terrorism, anti-sabotage, and other clandestine operations, maritime counter-terrorism, counter-sabotage, and other special operations as directed by the commander of the armed forces.
 Denjaka personnel can approach a target by sea, underwater, and vertically from the air as its members are qualified to be deployed as paratroopers.
 Aside from counter-terrorism-related tasks, Denjaka also used to deploy for the security of VIPs.

 Organisational structure

 According to the Indonesian Navy organization, Denjaka is a Marine Corps task force under the Indonesian Navy, with the commander of the Marine Corps holding responsibility for general training, while specific training falls under the responsibilities of the chief of Armed Forces Strategic Intelligence Agency, such as anti-terror, anti-sabotage and clandestine operations with marine aspect.
 Operational command falls directly under the commander of the armed forces.
 Denjaka HQ is located on Gunung Sahari Street no 67 Central Jakarta.

-Denjaka organization consists of one HQ team, one technical team, and four operational elements, which are as followed:
+Denjaka organization consists of one HQ team, one technical team, and four operational elements, which are: